This post contains affiliate links. If you buy through these links, I may earn a small commission.

 I add a seal and a ring.
 Each one then goes in the upright freezer.
 I always keep the jars in the door of the freezer, just in case.

 Be sure to NOT fill the jar all the way!
 If a jar is too full, it may crack in the freezer.
 So leave lots of head room.

 When I want some lemon juice for either a drink or to include in a recipe, I can just pull a jar out of the freezer and move it into the refrigerator.
 It thaws in the fridge and we can use it how we like.
 Freezing the lemon juice preserves the taste well.

-Just be sure to give the jar a good shake right before you use the juice.
-Just like you would with a store bought bottle of lemon juice.
+Be sure to give the jar a good shake right before you use the juice like you would with store bought plastic bottles of lemon juice.
 Just make sure the lids are on tight!